Efficient Homomorphically Encrypted Convolutional Neural Network Without Rotation: Introduction

-Without affecting the security of the HE scheme, this paper proposes a novel reformulated server-client joint computation procedure and a new CNN weight coefficient packing scheme to completely eliminate rotations from the evaluations of Conv and FC layers with low communication bandwidth requirement.
-By communicating using one instead of both polynomials of each ciphertext, there is a one-to-one correspondence between the coefficients of the polynomial in the ciphertext and those of the plaintext.
+Without compromising the security of the HE scheme, this paper introduces a novel reformulated server-client joint computation procedure and a new CNN weight coefficient packing scheme to completely eliminate rotations from the evaluations of Conv and FC layers with low communication cost requirement.
+By transmitting using one instead of both polynomials of each ciphertext, there is a one-to-one correspondence between the coefficients of the polynomial in the ciphertext and those of the plaintext.
 As a result, individual coefficients can be extracted without involving ciphertext rotations.
-The one-polynomial method also substantially reduces the polynomial multiplication complexity and the amount of data to communicate between the server and client.
+Moreover, this one-polynomial method also substantially reduces the polynomial multiplication complexity and the amount of data to communicate between the server and client.
 Our new weight coefficient packing scheme puts the convolution results of different channels for a Conv layer and different entries of the output vector for a FC layer into adjacent slots of output polynomials.
 Accordingly, no ciphertext rotation is needed either to collect the results from different ciphertexts.
 Analysis has been carried out to prove that our reformulated procedure does not compromise the security of the HE scheme or increase the noise level in the ciphertexts.
-Although our proposed design has to use GCs to implement the activation functions and continue with the next layer, it leads to a substantial reduction on the running time of the CNN evaluation.
-For various plain-20 classifiers over the CIFAR-10/100 datasets, our design reduces the running time of the Conv and FC layers by ${15.5\times}$ and the communication cost between the client and server by more than ${50}\%$ compared to the ConvFHE design \cite{ConvFHE}, which is among the best prior designs.
+Although our method requires the use of OT for implementing activation functions and proceeding to the next layer, it substantially improves the overall performance of CNN inference in terms of runtime and communication overhead.
+For various plain-20 classifiers over the CIFAR-10/100 datasets, our design reduces the running time of the Conv and FC layers by ${11.8\times}$ and the communication cost between the client and server by ${40}\%$ compared to the ConvFHE design \cite{ConvFHE}, which is among the best prior designs.
+Furthermore, when evaluating the ResNet-50 classifier over the ImageNet dataset, our method yields a $4.3\times$ reduction in the latency of linear layers and a $17.1\times$ reduction in communication cost compared to Cheetah \parencite{Cheetah}.

 The rest of the paper is organized as follows.
 Section II provides background knowledge.
 Section III proposes our joint server-client evaluation procedure and new weight coefficient packing scheme.
 Section IV presents experimental results and comparisons.
 Conclusions follow in Section V.